Myohonji is a 10-minute walk east of Kamakura Station.

 Myohonji Temple

-Myohonji (妙本寺, Myōhonji) is a Nichiren Buddhist temple in Kamakura, founded in 1260 by Hiki Yoshimoto.
-Located in the southeastern hills, it features a statue of Nichiren beside the main hall.
-The temple is part of a scenic hiking trail that connects it with nearby temples and shrines.
-This path winds through the wooded hills of Kamakura and offers a peaceful escape, but be sure to wear proper shoes, as the trail has some steep and rough spots.
+Myohonji (妙本寺, Myōhonji) is a historic Nichiren Buddhist temple located in the southeastern hills of Kamakura.
+Founded in 1260 by Hiki Yoshimoto, it stands as a tranquil spiritual site, highlighted by a statue of Nichiren placed beside the main hall.
+The temple is not only an important religious site but also part of a scenic hiking trail that connects it to other nearby temples and shrines.
+This picturesque path winds through the wooded hills of Kamakura, offering visitors a serene retreat from the bustle of the city.
+The trail is moderately challenging, with some steep and uneven terrain, so be sure to wear sturdy shoes for a safe and enjoyable experience.

 Hours and Fees